 V ery few performers nail neurosis like Julianne Moore.
 Between her stupefying embodiment of a housewife on the brink in Todd Haynes’ terrific Safe (1995), tightly-wound turns in a sprawling pair of PT Andersons (Boogie Nights, 1997; Magnolia, 1999), the contemptible social climber at the core of Tom Kalin’s Savage Grace (2007), a nuanced metamorphosis of…

 [Candy is currently available to stream on Hulu in the U.S. Other territories to be confirmed.]
-T he concept of a “perfect crime” may well be best suited to the lurid pages of hardboiled fiction, but if ever a bona fide baddie has gotten away with murder, it’s Candy Montgomery.
-Accused of thwacking to death—forty-one…
+T he notion of a “perfect crime” might well be best suited to the lurid pages of hard-boiled pulp fiction, but if ever a bona fide baddie has gotten away with murder, it’s Candy Montgomery.
+Accused of thwacking to…

 Shopping for Suspense in Brian De Palma’s ‘Body Double’